 Shining Ice Guardians: Colloquialism for the Resplendent Cranes.
 This name alludes to their belief in a tale of a stork that once pulled from the ice a frog that turned into a butterfly, as well as their cold, dispassionate demeanor when dealing with wickedness.
-Among Cranes, the term generally refers to those who adhere closely to the orthodox interpretation of the Dharma promulgated in the Blood Court of Beijing.
-Superior Man, the: The ideal Resplendent Crane, a Kuei-jin who has so integrated righteousness and law that he acts morally without having to think about it.
-This concept is a teaching device used to illustrate moral action and attitudes, rather than to refer to a specific person.

-those who stand aside: Accepted dissenters from Crane orthodoxy.
+Among Cranes, the term generally refers to those who adhere closely to the orthodox interpretation of the Dharma promulgated in the Blood Court of Beijing. those who stand aside: Accepted dissenters from Crane orthodoxy.
 Those who stand aside refers to followers of divergent sects who do not refute any of the fundamental teachings of the Crane's Way.
 These sects are an accepted part of Dharmic life, and even those who follow orthodoxy often spend time studying with them.
 These flirtations can last months or centuries.